PragalvhaSharma/M3Drop-PY/tutorial/Tutorial.md

 3.  **Script Check:**
     * Open `tutorial_core_pipeline.py` and check that the `DATASET_BASENAME` variable is correctly set to the name of the dataset.
+    * Ensure ROW_CHUNK is set appropriately to the available RAM of your hardware.
+If set too high, you will experience out of memory error.

     ```python
     DATASET_BASENAME = "Human_Heart"
+    ROW_CHUNK = 5000
     ```

 ### 2. Execution